Brennall/HFH-SRD/Chapter10.md

 ### Generating Demand Modifiers

 After placing cities, towns, and villages into the campaign setting, the Judge should next determine the demand modifiers for the various markets on the map.
 The demand modifiers for the markets can be assigned at his discretion to reflect a desired pattern of trade routes and commerce for his setting, or can be randomly generated using the following rules if the Judge wishes to have a mechanical method for doing so.
-These rules should also be used to generate demand modifiers for the adventurers’ domains.
+These rules should also be used to generate demand modifiers for the adventurers' domains.

 ### 1. Randomly Determine Base Demand Modifiers